 Discover Greece's Cyclades Islands, Saronic Gulf, and the Ionian Sea on your Greek Yacht Charter - Charter a Crewed Motor Yacht, Crewed Catamaran or Bareboat Sailboat for Summer 2020

-A Greek yacht charter is the only way to vacation for summer 2020.
-Get your dates set and embark on an adventure around the magnificent Mykonos and Santorini in the Cyclades Islands or the picturesque islands of Hydra and Spetses in the Saronic Gulf.
-If you've been to both island groups already, it's time for you to experience Zakynthos and Kefalonia in the Ionian Islands.
+A Greece yacht charter is the only way to vacation for summer 2020.
+Get your dates set and embark on an adventure around the majestic Mykonos and Santorini in the Cyclades Islands or the authentic islands of Hydra and Spetses in the Saronic Gulf.
+If you've been to both island groups already, it's time for you to experience the unforgettable anchorages around Zakynthos and Kefalonia in the Ionian Islands.

-Cruising the Greek Islands by private yacht is the only way to truly embrace the natural beauty of Greece.
-Your Boatbookings Brokers will guide you on a tailor-made itinerary.
-Whether you select a luxury motor yacht in Greece, a crewed catamaran or a bareboat sailboat, you will experience a vacation like no other and will be desperate to try a new Greek yacht charter destination for summer 2021.
+Cruising the Greek Islands by private yacht is the only way to truly embrace Greece.
+Your Boatbookings Brokers will guide you on a custom-made itinerary.
+Whether you select a crewed motor yacht in Greece, a crewed catamaran or a bareboat sailboat, you will experience a vacation like no other and will be desperate to try a new Greek yacht charter destination for summer 2021.

 The ancient city of Athens remains the hub for all Greek yachting activities and the perfect place to meet your crewed motor yacht, bareboat sailboat and catamaran, as well as soaking up some history and culture.
 A stop in Athens isn't complete without touring the Acropolis and soaking up the buzzing atmosphere surrounding Syntagma Square.
 From Athens, embrace island hopping and savour the views of idyllic white-washed houses, turquoise waters, and sleepy fishing towns.
 Whether you are into history and culture or prefer to relax and enjoy watersports, a Greek yacht charter has it all.

 The best Greek islands to cruise in the high season summer months are the Ionian Islands of Kefalonia, Zakynthos and Ithaki.
-The islands are close together and have everything from fishing towns to secluded anchorages, as well as some of the clearest waters in the Mediterranean.
+The islands are close together and have everything from quaint fishing towns to secluded anchorages, as well as some of the clearest waters in the Mediterranean for swimming and water sports.
 You will also not have to worry about the summer Meltemi winds found in the Cyclades.

 Renting a crewed motor yacht in Greece provides guests with endless possibilities to enjoy the country's most spectacular anchorages and natural bays.
 From Navaggio beach on the island of Zakynthos in the Ionian Islands to the buzzing beach clubs of Mykonos in the Cyclades Islands, and the secluded anchorages of the Saronic Gulf, there is something for everyone.
 When chartering one of our crewed motor yachts, you will be able to cover the larger distances between the islands much quicker than onboard a sailing yacht or catamaran, giving you time to do the things you want to do.
 With large alfresco dining areas, sunbathing spaces and a plethora of water toys, a Greece crewed motor yacht is the boat of choice for summer 2020.